pmanion0/retrocompetition/README.md

 - **Launch an EC2 instance:** type `./aws.sh launch **instance_type**` with the default instance type = `p2.xlarge` to launch an EC2 instance, and

 - **Set up the EC2 instance:** type `./aws.sh setup **EC2_ip**`  with your EC2 instance ip address.
 This will automatically install all the software/packages described above for the retro project.
-If you want to upload the game ROM to EC2 as well, simply copy them to the local directory
+If you want to upload the game ROM to EC2 as well, simply copy them to the local directory 'ansible/remote_files/', e.g. `ansible/remote_files/SonicTheHedgehog-Genesis/rom.md`.

 - **Connect to the EC2 instace:** type `./aws.sh setup **EC2_ip**` with the EC2 ip address.